logo

 4. When they get picky with food or when they overeat.

-Humans, when stressed, tend to fall into the pits of overeating to make up for the presence of their overwhelming problems.
-The same goes with cats; they also tend to overeat when they are happy, too.
+Humans, when stressed, tend to fall into the pit of overeating to cope with their overwhelming problems.
+The same goes for cats; they also tend to overeat when they are happy.

-Contrastingly, the opposite may also happen—they may also undereat.
-When this happens, it could be an indication of the presence of a dental problem.
+Conversely, the opposite may also happen—they may undereat.
+When this occurs, it could indicate the presence of a dental problem.

 Be sure to provide them with clean food and water.
 You may even introduce new food to see if that will help revert their eating routine to a healthier one.